kdgdkd/ramiho/README.md

 ## Dependencies
 ramiho is written in bash, and only requires ALSA for MIDI connexion management.
 I guess it should work on most Linux distributions, including early Raspberry's.
 But don't take my word.
 For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), both by Geert Bevin.
 These tools provide a filtered monitor and the send midi test.
 The default location for these executables is ramiho's srmidi directory, but you may define any other location (or alias) in the fCONF function.
-For advanced connexion configurations (like routing MIDI channels) ramiho uses [midish](https://midish.org), by Alexandre Ratchov.
+For advanced connexion configurations (like routing and and splitting and merging MIDI channels) ramiho uses [midish](https://midish.org), by Alexandre Ratchov.
 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).